 These are the expected details about the quality and size of the images required to successfully capture an identity document:

-- The angle of inclination should not be more than 10 degrees in any direction (horizontal or vertical) so that the correction of the distortion does not damage significantly the quality of the image.
+The document tilt angle should not exceed 10 degrees in any direction (horizontal or vertical) so that distortion correction does not significantly harm the image quality.

 If we have, for example, a 800 × 600 image from a webcam and we detect a document in it, it is very likely that the document does not occupy more than 80% of the area.
 If this webcam is a portable standard, it is most likely that it has a fixed (non-automatic) focus and that the document is not focused at this distance from the camera.
 In this case, keep in mind that if for a human eye is difficult to read it, the reliability of the OCR won’t be perfect.